gooddata/gooddata-ui-sdk/libs/sdk-backend-spi/api/sdk-backend-spi.api.md

 import { IWidgetAlertDefinition as IWidgetAlertDefinition_2 } from '@gooddata/sdk-model';
 import { IWidgetDefinition as IWidgetDefinition_2 } from '@gooddata/sdk-model';
 import { IWidgetReferences as IWidgetReferences_2 } from '@gooddata/sdk-model';
+import { IWorkspacePermissions as IWorkspacePermissions_2 } from '@gooddata/sdk-model';
 import { IWorkspaceUser as IWorkspaceUser_2 } from '@gooddata/sdk-model';
 import { IWorkspaceUserGroup as IWorkspaceUserGroup_2 } from '@gooddata/sdk-model';
 import * as m from '@gooddata/sdk-model';